 Learn Shutter Priority Mode

-Now you have had a chance to practice using your camera in Aperture Priority, you can change gears and try this new exercise controlling your shutter.
+Now you have had a chance to practice using your camera in Aperture Priority (previous practice lesson), you can change gears and try this new exercise controlling your shutter.
 The purpose of this lesson is to get you started out using Shutter Priority Mode to control the motion in your photos.
 Using this technique allows you to either freeze your subjects as they move, or use blur to convey movement and make a creative statement.

 1) Shutter speed is the amount of time that camera opens up to let light in to expose the sensor to light.